lucidrains/coordinate-descent-attention/README.md

 ## Coordinate Descent Attention (wip)

 Implementation of an Attention layer where each head can attend to more than just one token, using coordinate descent to pick topk.
+Perhaps the number of tokens to attend to can even be learned.

 ## Citations